 Clicking the SFX button will open a new browser window with the "MPG/SFX Services" menu (you may have to first enable JavaScript).
 The bibliographic information ("metadata") extracted from your selected item is displayed near the top of the menu.
 This is followed by a list of context-specific services available for this item via other information resources (see below for examples).
 Clicking the logo next to the desired service or on the name of the resource providing the service will activate a link to the respective target (again opening an additional browser window) and take you to the appropriate level within the new resource.
 You may return to the SFX menu to select a different service for the same item or return to your original information resource and repeat the process for a new item of interest as often as you wish.

-What services can SFX offer me?
+Go to index of FAQ list What services can SFX offer me?

 Currently, MPG/SFX Services may offer you any of the following options: